AdobeDocs/campaign-classic.en/help/installation/using/configuring-campaign-server.md

 In the **exec** node of the server configuration file, you need to reference the previously created file in the **blacklistFile** attribute.

-**For Linux only**: in the server configuration file, you need to specify a user dedicated to executing external commands to enhance your security configuration.
+**For Linux only**: in the server configuration file, we recommand that you specify a user dedicated to executing external commands to enhance your security configuration.
 This user is set in the **exec** node of the configuration file.
 All the parameters available in the **serverConf.xml** are listed in this [section](../../installation/using/the-server-configuration-file.md).

+>[!NOTE]
+>
+>If no user is specified, all commands are executed in the user context of the Adobe Campaign instance.
+The user must be different than the user running Adobe Campaign.

 For example: